Photo from Unsplash

 October 11

-“That you may be sincere and blameless until the day of Christ” — Phil 1:10
+so that you may be able to test and prove what is best and may be pure and blameless for the day of Christ, — Phil 1:10 BSB